 Personally, I think that follow-up emails are highly relevant currently because companies are activating their sales funnels to compensate for the high churn rate.
 In this article, I’d like to outline 3 main types of follow-ups, and also provide insights from fellow experts to make sure that you learn from our work — and maximize the results delivered by your follow-ups.

 How do we work with follow-ups?

 At a high level, we target businesses across the USA and I move most of my new deals to close using email follow-ups after my sales calls.
-Even though I take charge of F2F meetings and calls at its majority, managing follow-ups is also a part of my routine because no one can communicate the value of a product better than the person behind it.
+Even though I take charge of F2F meetings and calls at their majority, managing follow-ups is also a part of my routine because no one can communicate the value of a product better than the person behind it.

 So, I know the struggle and can give a detailed breakdown of how we found our way through it.

-Our team can’t do without a Sales Support, who is in charge of our CRM pipeline, and Pipedrive that helps us schedule our follow-ups.
+Our team can’t do without a Sales Support, who is in charge of our CRM pipeline, and Pipedrive helps us schedule our follow-ups.
 After adopting that structure, we noticed an increase in conversion and performance.

 What kind of follow-ups are sent by our Sales Support?